tseyt/vip-dsbg/literature-review/sources/src-links.md

 * [Blockchain-based Smart Contracts: A Systematic Mapping Study](https://arxiv.org/ct?url=https%3A%2F%2Fdx.doi.org%2F10.5121%2Fcsit.2017.71011&v=460b334c) \[Alharby\]
  * Great example of a blockchain related SMS.
 The author is a PHD student, and the paper is written very simply.
 I imagine our paper coming out something like this

-## The Meat - potential sources for the review
+## The Meat - potential sources for the study
 * [Inter Blockchain Communication: A Survey (2019)](https://doi.org/10.1145/3333165.3333167) \[Qasse\]
 * [Assessing interoperability solutions for distributed ledgers (2019)](https://doi.org/10.1016/j.pmcj.2019.101079) \[Koens\]
   * Poses properties of DL interoperability, and compares Cosmos with PolkaDot